mjbenefiel/react-stuff/react-redux/readme.md

     - IE, navbar component is nested within the root component
 - Great for keeping code modular

+ Higher Order Component

+ - Something that wraps another component and gives it extra powers

 Props

 - Pass data from one component (parent) to child component